35 Types of Neural Networks: What, When, and Why

 We might opt for Neural Turing Machines when we need a network capable of handling complex tasks with long-term data dependencies, like learning and executing algorithms.

-27. Capsule Networks (CapsNet)
+27. Capsule Networks

 Capsule Networks are unique as they encode spatial hierarchies between features, which allows them to maintain detailed information about the object’s pose and composition.
 This helps them to better understand and preserve the intricate spatial relationships in an image.